-For some young adults at Glenholme, full-time and part-time work is a primary responsibility.
-Through real-life work situations, they gain valuable skills in autonomy and self-reliance as they become part of the economic fabric of the community.
-The young men and women practice applying and interviewing for jobs, maintaining positive work relationships and meeting the requirements of their positions.
-Job coaching is part of the milieu - providing critical skills for functioning and succeeding in the work place and building confidence in navigating social situations along with skills required to successfully move toward an independent lifestyle.
+For some young adults of the Glenholme Transition Program, career readiness is a primary focus.
+Through real-life work situations, they gain valuable skills for autonomy and self-reliance.
+The young men and women practice applying and interviewing for employment, maintaining positive work relationships, and meeting the requirements of their positions.
+Job coaching is part of the program, providing critical skills for functioning and succeeding in the work place and building confidence in navigating social situations.